ActiveDev/adrepo/microservices/calcdemo/CalculatorSample/README.md

 # Calculator Sample
 Sample application that demonstrates a very basic microservice using Spring.

-Deploy project to a Tomcat server.
+Deploy project to a Tomcat server or run mvn spring-boot:run.
+NOTE: If running with spring-boot then remove the calcdemo web context from your url calls.

 Sample calls from a browser:
 ## Positive Scenarios